 Inferential Adequacy: It must be able to derive knowledge representation structures such as symbols when new knowledge is inferred from old knowledge

-Inferential Efficiency: It must be able to incorporate additional information into knowledge structures which may help inference process to move in promising direction
+Inferential Efficiency: It must be able to incorporate additional information into knowledge structures which may help the inference process to move in a promising direction

 Acquisitional Efficiency: It must be able to incorporate new information